 Individual therapy will typically include cognitive behavior therapy (CBT).
 This revolves around encouraging people to identify and challenge unhealthy thinking and behavior patterns.
 Medication may also be used alongside individual therapy to help manage symptoms.
 And although families are not the root cause of bulimia nervosa, they do play a vital role in supporting the whole process.

 Clearfork Academy is a Christ-centered treatment center for teens between the ages of 13 and 18 years old.
 We treat a range of substance abuse disorders alongside co-occurring mental disorders, such as eating disorders.
 Our exceptional therapists will work with our patients to encourage positive life-affirming behaviors that are lasting for change.
-Our support for eating disorders includes:
+We offer several levels of care to help heal from bulimia nervosa including: